MichaelCurrin/vaultwarden-quickstart/README.md

       -out ./ssl/cert.pem \
       -subj "/C=US/ST=State/L=City/O=Organization/CN=localhost"
     ```
-1. Start the containers.
+1. Start the containers:
     ```sh
     docker compose up
     ```
-1. Open in the browser: https://127.0.0.1 OR https://localhost
+1. Open in the browser at https://127.0.0.1 OR https://localhost
-    - Uses HTTPS but your browser will probably warn you that this certificate is not secure and you have to click to proceed anyway.
+    - This use HTTPS but your browser will probably warn you that this certificate is not secure then you have to click to proceed anyway.

 See [docker-compose.yaml](/docker-compose.yaml).
 This setup persists the Vaultwarden data in a volume on the host, in the repo, but you might want to put this is a global location.